 Last week Cassie Scharber coordinated a team from Minnesota to participate workshop in Chicago that was sponsored by the National Science Foundation (NSF).

 The LT Media Lab (LTML) and Austin Public Schools (APS) are celebrating three years of partnership.
 This “research-to-practice” partnership between is sponsored by the Hormel Foundation .
 LTML and APS have accomplished a lot together, but the true highlight of our work together has been the relationships and collaborations.
-We have curated a set of pictures highlighting some of our favorite memories thus far.

 Dr.Mizuko (Mimi) Ito recently visited the University of Minnesota and was hosted by the Department of Curriculum and Instruction and the LT Media Lab.